 If you’re just getting started in your business, you probably don’t have a lot of money to spend.
-Luckily, there are several free or cheap tools that you can use to promote your business and to help create social media posts.
+Luckily, there are several free or cheap tools business owners can use to promote their business and create social media posts.

 This is a great website you can use to edit photos you want to use in your social media or blog posts.
 It only costs $5 a month, and you get access to different tools you can use to edit and touch up your photos, and different effects you can add like text balloons, picture frames, and different picture effects.
 They also provide design templates for logos, infographics, invitations, and YouTube thumbnails among other things.